pulumi/terraform-provider-digitalocean/website/docs/d/tag.html.md

 Get information on a tag.
 This data source provides the name as configured on your DigitalOcean account.
-This is useful if the tag name in question is not managed by Terraform or you need validate if the tag exists in the account.
+This is useful if the tag name in question is not managed by this provider or you need validate if the tag exists in the account.

 An error is triggered if the provided tag name does not exist.